rapid7/insightconnect-plugins/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in improving InsightConnect!
+Thank you for your interest in joining the InsightConnect developer community!!
 Please review our [Code of Conduct] before making contributions.

 There are multiple ways to contribute beyond writing code.
 These include: